PH Tests Show Most Bottled Water Testing PH to be Too Acidic

 - Bottled water is stagnant.
 It has to be extremely disinfected in order to not grow algae, fungus or microorganisms while it's sitting in storage for lengthy-periods.

-- The treatment of bottled water most often includes extreme filtration, such as distilled-water [voiding it of all the naturally dissolved healthy minerals], and oxidized.
+- The treatment of bottled water most often includes extreme filtration, such as distilled water or reverse osmosis [voiding it of all the naturally dissolved healthy minerals], and oxidized.
 Even if it comes from a "natural spring" it is far from "natural" by the time it gets through the bottling process.

 - Though they are “recyclable” more than 50% of all bottles [probably far more] do not get recycled.
 They end up in landfills or otherwise trashing up our planet.